 Established Internal Property Administrator.
-We have established an internal property administrator, MMREIT Property Administration, A.C. (our "Internal Property Administrator"), that is wholly owned by our fund and has a team of 74 people across 10 offices in Mexico.
+We have established an internal property administrator, MPA, that is wholly owned by our fund and has a team of 79 people across 10 offices in Mexico.
 Headquartered in Monterrey, in close proximity to a substantial number of our assets, our Internal Property Administrator allows us to remain closer to our tenants and assets through a direct approach to the property management, leasing, engineering, workplace health and safety and accounting services for our industrial portfolio.
-In addition, our Internal Property Administrator provides a means of direct communication with our tenants, vendors, authorities and consultants and allows for a timelier and more responsive operating environment.
+In addition, our Internal Property Administrator benefits and consultants and allows for a timelier and more responsive operating environment.
 Our Internal Property Administrator benefits from the oversight of our highly disciplined and institutional manager who has established policies and procedures relating to among other things, workplace health and safety, environmental and social responsibility, risk management and corporate governance.
 The platform provides an opportunity that we believe allows us to derive economies of scale and scalability through the centralized procurement and administration of the management of our industrial portfolio, which is designed to accommodate our fund's growth and acquisition strategy.
 Moreover, the direct management allows us to exercise increased discipline, visibility and control over the operation of our industrial portfolio along with allowing us to improve and implement best practices with respect to the day-to-day management of our properties.

 Sourcing of Acquisition Pipeline to Drive Growth.
 We have access to an ongoing pipeline of acquisition opportunities through our Manager's market knowledge and relationships in Mexico as well as Macquarie Asset Management's global sourcing capabilities and network.
 So long as our Manager is an entity within Macquarie Asset Management, our fund will have priority over other Macquarie Asset Management-managed funds with respect to investment opportunities sourced by Macquarie Asset Management that fall within our investment objective and comply with our investment restrictions.
 We also believe that our scale, market presence and our focus on acquiring stabilized, income producing properties make us an attractive option for real estate developers and investors in Mexico seeking to complete the investment cycle in respect of their real estate holdings.
-Since our fund's creation in November 2012, we have completed eleven portfolio or asset acquisitions for an aggregate consideration of approximately US\$2.3 billion, which demonstrates our ability to deploy capital through accretive investments.
+Since our fund's creation in November 2012, we have completed twelve portfolio or asset acquisitions for an aggregate consideration of approximately US\$2.3 billion, which demonstrates our ability to deploy capital through accretive investments.
 These acquisitions have been sourced from listed entities, real estate investment trusts, fund managers, private investors and developers.